SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: Benchmark Evaluation Details

-\textbf{Frequently refused categories.} We identify ``\#8: Harassment'', ``\#21: Child-related Crimes'', and ``\#9: Sexual Crimes'' as the most frequently refused risk categories, with average fulfillment rates of barely 10-11\% across models.
+\textbf{Frequently refused categories.} We identify ``\#8: Harassment'', ``\#20: Child-related Crimes'', and ``\#9: Sexual Crimes'' as the most frequently refused risk categories, with average fulfillment rates of barely 9-11\% across models.
 However, some models like Zephyr-7b-beta and Mistral-7b-instruct-v0.1 still show 100\% fulfillment for these categories, underscoring differing safety approaches.

-\textbf{Least refused categories.} ``\#43: Legal Consulting Advice'', ``\#35: Religion Promotion'', and ``\#30: False Advertising'' are the least refused categories, with 74-79\% fulfillment rates on average.
-This suggests developers have placed fewer restrictions (or even no restrictions at all) on these categories.
+\textbf{Least refused categories.} ``\#42: Legal Consulting Advice'', ``\#34: Religion Promotion'', and ``\#33: Ethical Belief Promotion'' are the least refused categories, with 74-80\% fulfillment rates on average.
+This suggests developers have placed fewer restrictions (or even no restrictions) on these categories.

-\textbf{Identifying the distinctive categories via correlation analysis. } We study the correlations between each pair of categories using the model's fulfillment rates as the corresponding features.
+\textbf{Identifying the distinctive categories via correlation analysis.} We study the correlations between each pair of categories using the model's fulfillment rates as the corresponding features.
 We use the Pearson R-value, which measures the linear predictability of models' performances in one category to another.
 A higher positive correlation between two categories indicates that a model that performs well in one category would generally perform well in the other category.
-Particularly, we notice ``\#41: Medical Advice'', ``\#43: Legal Consulting Advice'', and ``\#17: Intellectual Property Infringement'' are distinct categories with absolute cross-category R-values less than 0.75, while other widely discussed categories (e.g., ``\#3: Threatening Words'', ``\#20: Terrorism'') are more correlated with others.
+Particularly, we notice ``\#40: Medical Advice'' and ``\#42: Legal Consulting Advice'' are distinct categories with absolute cross-category R-values less than 0.5, while other widely discussed categories (e.g., ``\#3: Threatening Words'', ``\#32: Political Belief Promotion'') are more correlated with others.

 In summary, by providing a unified and comprehensive risk taxonomy, SORRY-Bench offers novel insights into the safety of a wide range of LLMs.
 The benchmark's design allows tracking of safety measures across model versions and developers, revealing differing approaches and changes over time with respect to a diverse set of risk categories.
 While existing benchmarks provide valuable perspectives, SORRY-Bench's comprehensive scope uniquely enables the identification of cross-cutting insights and trends in this fast-moving domain detailed to the most granular level.